hax0rbana-adam/vaultwarden/README.md

 the future).

 # Post installation

+There are some additional steps to set this up on a shared server after applying the role before you'll be able to go to the website and start configuring the webapp.

+## Shared server
-After applying this role, you will need to configure your web server to proxy requests to Vaultwarden and create a service to run it (both of which will be done differently depending on your hosting provider).
+After applying this role this on a shared server, you will need to configure your web server to proxy requests to Vaultwarden and create a service to run it (both of which will be done differently depending on your hosting provider).

+## All cases
 After that, you can log into /admin and invite users to sign up from the Users tab (/admin/users/overview).

 # Variables